 RENTS & ALLOWABLE EXPENSES

 Rents less allowable expenses are taxable as part of the taxpayer’s total UK income.
 The main rule for allowable expenses is that they must be wholly and exclusively incurred in the course of the letting business though some relaxation of this rule may be available in specific circumstances.
 It is important to differentiate initial and capital costs from running costs.
 Capital costs and set-up costs, which are capitalised, are usually relieved for tax purposes against the calculation of the gain on sale of the investment property.
 The cost of improvements is normally treated as increasing the base cost of the investment.

 The lettings agent will incur other costs and as long as these represent routine maintenance these too will normally be allowable.
-From 5th April 2016 the replacement of furniture and equipment on a like for like basis is fully allowable and there is no longer a Wear and Tear Allowance.
+The replacement of furniture and equipment on a like for like basis is fully allowable and there is no longer a Wear and Tear Allowance.
 No allowance is given for the cost of initial furnishings or equipment.
 Get in touch today to find out how we can help you with your letting business accounts.

 How is “rent” determined?